ydavidchen/iOS_developer_portfolio/README.md

 This repository hosts 4 project assignments created by Udacity [iOS Developer Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003) and were implemented by me in partial fulfillment of the Nanodegree certificate.
 The repo is publicly available for evaluation purposes.
 Each project is located within the immediate sub-directory of the main repository folder.

 1. _Pitch Perfect_
-2. _MemeMe_ (2 milestones)
+2. _MemeMe_
+  - Version 1.0
+  - Version 2.0

 The final project is not included in this repository, but as a stand-alone repo (LINK TBD).

 ### Sample Apps

 Sample apps are exercises, tutorials, or components leading up to a one of the projects above.
-They are not required components of the Nanodegree certificate.
+They are not required to fulfill the NanoDegree.
 Please note that the template / starter code of many sample apps are provided by Udacity as a teaching tool or self-guided programming drills.
-All sample apps are located in the sub-directory `sample_apps/`, in their respective sub-sub-directories.
+All sample apps are located in the sub-directory `sample_apps/`.

-* _Pitch Perfect_ module
-* _MemeMe 1.0_ submodule
-  - _ColorMaker_ (switches, sliders)
-  - TextFields (textviews, delegates)
-* _MemeMe 2.0_ submodule

 Finally, please note that code, materials, and ideas in this repository maybe subject to copyright and the Udacity Honor Code (if applicable), so please behave _responsibly_.